AXA Hong Kong launched exclusive mind health network and online counselling service for Employee Benefits customers

 Provide all-round mental health support with innovative digital solutions

-HONG KONG SAR - Media OutReach - 8 December 2021 - As a leading Employee Benefits insurance provider, AXA Hong Kong (AXA) continuously enhances its services to working individuals with a commitment to safeguarding all aspects of their physical and mental wellbeing.
+HONG KONG, Dec.
+8, 2021 /PRNewswire/ -- As a leading Employee Benefits insurance provider, AXA Hong Kong (AXA) continuously enhances its services to working individuals with a commitment to safeguarding all aspects of their physical and mental wellbeing.
 To enhance mental health support and to make related services and treatments more accessible to all insured employees and their dependents, AXA introduces two new services to its Employee Benefits insurance customers in Hong Kong[1] today.
 These comprise an exclusive mind health network encompassing General Practitioners (GP) with a psychology qualification, psychiatrists and clinical psychologists, and an innovative digital one-stop psychological consultation platform named Mind Healer on Emma by AXA mobile app.

 Exclusive mind health network to provide professional and tailored counselling